By Diane Hwang

 Pack twice as much medicine as you think you’ll need.
 Keep your supplies in pharmaceutical bottles or get extra labels you can attach to your supplies.

 Consider downloading a blood sugar app to connect to your monitor for effortless checks.

 The TSA offers notification cards you can download to give the officers screening you notice about your medical supplies.
 This can help the security aspect of flying with diabetes go much more quickly and smoothly.

 Remember the 3.4 ounce rule?
 Good news!
 Diabetics are exempt for medicines as well as fast-acting carbs like juice and gel packs to keep insulin cool.
 The last thing to mention on our traveling with diabetes checklist is that continuous glucose monitors or insulin pumps may get damaged in the X-ray machine.
 To pre-empt this, simply ask for a hand inspection.

 Make Health Simple with OKRA Care

-Whether you’re always in an airport or don’t plan to travel anytime soon, make your health simple with OKRA Care.
-We have over 25 years of experience creating hospital-grade testing supplies that we’re proud to offer to you with a 100% money-back guarantee of quality.
+Whether the airport is your second home, or you don’t plan on traveling anytime soon, attending to your healthcare needs can be made simple with an OKRA Glucose Meter .
+We have over 25 years of experience creating hospital-grade testing supplies that we’re proud to offer with a 100% money-back guarantee of quality.